LAU-TECH/CONSTITUTION/README.md

 ## ***ARTICLE IX: AMENDMENTS***

 1. Only the Annual General Meeting of the Club or a Special General Meeting shall have power to alter or amend this Constitution and Rules.

 2. Any alteration or amendment to this Constitution and Rules will require to be carried by a two-thirds majority of all accredited members present.

 ## ***ARTICLE X: BYLAWS***

 1. Members shall be required to show respect for the property of the club and acts of disrespect, including damage to equipments will be treated as a breach of the terms of a Member’s membership of the Club.

 2. All members expect visitors shall not be a part of any other club that is related to tech.

 3. Members shall be required to observe the boundaries of other Clubs.

 4. Members shall be required to show respect for the Officers and other Members of the Club.

 5. Any Member found to be in breach of these rules or held to have behaved in a manner damaging to the interests of the Club shall be admonished, suspended, fined, expelled or be the subject of such other penalty as the Club considers fit.

 6. Members shall be required to abide and be bound by the Constitution and Rules of the European University of Lefke, including any other affiliations.

+7. Members shall not post, speak or interact negatively with other members

+8. New members shall sign a confidentiality agreement